johnrscott/software-radio/software/NOTES.md

 # General Notes

-This document is the equivalent of the lab book for the software.
+This document is the equivalent of the lab book for the software development.

 ## 30/07/2023